YifZhou/RECTE/docs/source/ipython_notebook/RECTE_Mechanisms.rst

 Charge Trapping and Ramp effect in HST/WFC3
 ===========================================

-Following is a demonstration of RECTE, a physically-motivated model for the charge trapping/ramp effect.
+This is a demonstration of how RECTE models the ramp effect systematics.

-Ramp effect is the most prominent systematics for WFC3/IR detector (as well as other HgCdTe based detectors) in the time-series observation mode.
+Ramp effect is the most prominent systematics for WFC3/IR detector (as well as other HgCdTe based detectors) in the time-series observations.
 It appears as an exponential (:math:`\sim1-\exp(-t)`) shaped light curve.
 The typcial amplitude for the ramp is on the order of 1% in the first orbit and reduces to less than 0.5% for the subsequent orbit.
 Ramp effect systematics removal is critical for accurately measuring transit depths and spectra for transitting exoplanets

-In Zhou et al. (2017), we consider the charge trapping processes in the WFC3/IR detector and created RECTE.
-The essense of RECTE is that a fraction of stmulated charges (by incoming radiation) are trapped by in the detector rather than being detected due to detector defects.
+In Zhou et al. (2017), we used the charge trapping processes in the WFC3/IR detector to model the ramp effect systemetics and created RECTE.
+The essense of RECTE is that a fraction of stmulated charges (by incoming radiation) are trapped by in the detector due to detector defects rather than being detected.

-Following demonstration consists of two parts.
+This demonstration consists of two parts.
 The first part is to demonstrate how parameters that descriebe the intrument defects affect the shape of the ramp.
-The second part is to demonstrate how parameters that related to each observation can affect the ramp profile.
+The second part is to demonstrate why the systematic profiles may vary in real observatons.

 .. code:: ipython3